 Latifa EchakhchThe sun and the set

-An exhibition produced by the BPS22 with the support of the kamel mennour gallery (Paris/London), Dvir gallery (Brussels/Tel Aviv) and the kaufmann repetto gallery (Milan).
+An exhibition produced by the BPS22 with the support of galleries kamel mennour (Paris/London), Dvir Gallery (Brussels/Tel Aviv), kaufmann repetto gallery (Milan/New York) and Metro Pictures (New York).

 In the framework of EXTRA, with the support of the Institut Français and the Cultural Service of the French Embassy in Belgium.